BlueBrain/sonata-extension/source/recipe.rst

 Truncated Normal distributions are limited to the central value ±σ and are re-rolled until positive values has been obtained.

-Two optional attributes can be specified, where each attribute will have to be given for all `SynapsesClassification` elements:
+Three optional attributes can be specified, where each attribute will have to be given for all `SynapsesClassification` elements:

 - `gsynSRSF`, the scale factor for the conductance; `SRSF`: 'synaptic receptor scaling factor'